TomJHarvey/Computer-Generated-Jazz-Improvisation/README.md

 Instructions for running program.

 JUCE must be installed to run this program.
-It can be downloaded at https://juce.com/get-juce
+It can be downloaded at https://juce.com/get-juce.

-1.Fork this repositry
+A DAW with midi functionality must also be installed.

-2. Next double click and open the “Computer Generated Jazz Improvisation.jucer”
+1. Open the “Computer Generated Jazz Improvisation.jucer”

-3. Click on the config tab and click “juce_audio_basics” under the “Modules” tab

-4. In the Path for “Xcode (MacOSX)” drop down menu click the ellipsis and naviage to “Final Year Project/JUCE”  and select the ”modules” folder

-5.In the left hand drop down menu click on “Modules”  which is underneath “juce_audio_basics”

-6. Click on the “juce_audio_basics”  then select “set paths for all modules”  and select “ copy the path from  ‘juce_audio_basics’   to all other modules”
+2. On the left hand side click 'Modules' then 'juce_audio_basics' and select 'Use global path for this module'

+3. Repeat this process for each module on the left hand side or manually chose the path for the modles as JUCE/modules.

-7. Click “save project and open in IDE…” which is on the bottom left of the window
+4. Click “save project and open in IDE…” which is on the top right next to a pencil icon.

-8. In Xcode, select “FYP program” in the top left of the window then select “FYP program/Source/ReadFiles.Cpp”
+5. Navigate to ReadFiles.cpp

-9. Delete the existing file path between the red quotation marks for the “minMelodies[0]”
+6. Change the file path for each file to the correct one for the computer being used eg. /Users/Tom/Desktop/Year 3/Final Year Project/Midi transcriptions/Min7/Min7-1Melody1.mid

-10. Navigate to “FinalYearProject/midi transcriptions/Min7”  and drag the MIDI file “Min7-1Melody1.mid” between the red quotation marks

-11. Repeat this process and make sure each chord has the transcriptions in the right place ( once one file path  is dragged in it can be copied to the one below and the numbers are the only thing that needs to be changed)

-12. Navigate to “Main.cpp”  on the left hand side.
+7. Navigate to “Main.cpp”.

-13. Change the variable “songChoice”  to change the song, and the variable “songRepeat” for the number of repetitions
+8. Change the variable “songChoice” on line 31 to change the song, and the variable “songRepeat” on line 32 for the number of repetitions

-14. Navigate to “PrintFiles.cpp”  and change the string to name the song between this line  str += String(“/InsertNameHere”) + String(".mid"); A new file name has to be chosen each time.
+9. Navigate to “PrintFiles.cpp”  and change the string to an apporiate name str += String(“/InsertNameHere”) + String(".mid"); A new file name has to be chosen each time.

-15. Build and run the program
+10. Build and run the program

-16. Search for the MIDI file in finder under the chosen name, or navigate to the “Final Year Project/Computer Generated Jazz Improvisation/Builds/MaxOSX/build/debug” and it should be in the debug folder.
+11. Search for the MIDI file in finder under the chosen name, or navigate to the “Computer Generated Jazz Improvisation/Builds/MaxOSX/build/debug” and it will be in the debug folder.

-17. Use any DAW with midi and audio combaibility and drag in the backing track which ever song it generated the solo for found in FinalYearProject/Backing Tracks
+12. Use any DAW with midi and audio combaibility and drag in the backing track which ever song it generated the solo for found in FinalYearProject/Backing Tracks

-18. Set the bpm equal to the file name
+13. Set the bpm equal to the file name

-19. drag in the midi file, select an instrument and listen!
+14. drag in the midi file, select an instrument and listen!